Texas Capital Bancshares, Inc. Announces Date for Q1 2023 Operating Results

-/EIN News/ -- DALLAS, April 07, 2023 (GLOBE NEWSWIRE) -- Texas Capital Bancshares, Inc. (NASDAQ: TCBI), the parent company of Texas Capital Bank, today announced that it expects to issue financial results for the first quarter of 2023 before market on Thursday, April 20, 2023.
+DALLAS, April 07, 2023 (GLOBE NEWSWIRE) -- Texas Capital Bancshares, Inc. TCBI, the parent company of Texas Capital Bank, today announced that it expects to issue financial results for the first quarter of 2023 before market on Thursday, April 20, 2023.
 Executive management will host a conference call and webcast to discuss first quarter 2023 operating results on Thursday, April 20, 2023, at 9:00 a.m.
 EDT.

 Participants may pre-register for the call by visiting https://www.netroadshow.com/events/login?show=f99fd784&confId=49425 and will receive a unique PIN number to be used when dialing in for the call for immediate access.